The GEMS Study is examining the best criteria for testing for diabetes during pregnancy.

 What does participation in the study involve?

-If you choose to participate in GEMS, you will be randomly assigned to one of two study groups - one using the current threshold to diagnose GDM and the other using the lower threshold.
+Participants in GEMS are randomly assigned to one of two study groups - one using the current threshold to diagnose GDM and the other using a lower threshold.

 As is normal during pregnancy, your midwife will test you for GDM.
-In GEMS, that's with an Oral Glucose Tolerance Test.
-You’ll also be asked to complete a questionnaire about your diet, activity patterns, health and wellbeing.
+In GEMS, that involved an Oral Glucose Tolerance Test.
+Women were also asked to complete a questionnaire about their diet, activity patterns, health and wellbeing.

-You may have a blood sample and body measurements taken when you enter the study, at 36 weeks pregnant, and when your baby is six months old.
+A small group of study participants are also selected to have a blood sample and body measurements taken on entry to the study, at 36 weeks pregnant, and when baby is six months old.
 After the birth, a blood sample from the placental umbilical cord and body measurements may also be collected.

 Take part in the GEMS Study

 More than 4,000 pregnant women planning to give birth in the Auckland District Health Board (ADHB) and Counties Manukau District Health Board (CMDHB) are participating in GEMS.
 Women were able to participate if pregnant with one baby, they hadn’t done their glucose test for diabetes in pregnancy yet, and they hadn’t had any form of diabetes before.